 Letter writing is a great technique for relationship problems and it also helps to acknowledge your own current emotional state.
 Take some time alone to meditate on the relationship and write down all of your unedited thoughts.
 Let your frustrations, feelings, and truth come out onto the page.
 Then, you can compose these thoughts into a letter to your former partner.

-You don’t have to send this letter, but if you choose to, I recommend taking several days or sitting with the letter before you send it.
-This letter isn’t for them, it’s for YOU.
-So release the expectation to have it acknowledged by them, or elicit some kind of emotional release.
-Any expectation can just leave the door open for further disappointment, so don’t give them that power.
+You don’t have to send this letter, but if you choose to, take a few days to sit with the letter and process the emotions behind it.
+This letter isn’t for them, it’s for you.
+Release the expectation to have it acknowledged or elicit some kind of emotional release.
+Any expectation can just leave the door open for further disappointment—don’t give them that power.

 When you can’t get closure from a conversation with your former partner, it can be helpful to create a ritual to help lay to rest that part of your life.
 It can also give you a reason to gather and ask for support from friends and loved ones while you cleanse yourself of the former relationship.

 A ritual can be as simple as gathering all their things into a box and setting it somewhere you don’t have to see it.
-It can as big as burning all the letter and cards they ever gave you.
+It can as big as burning all the letters and cards they ever gave you.
 You can even just meditate on releasing the relationship if you’re not into a grand gesture.
 But give yourself a tangible activity to draw a line in the sand between your time being coupled and uncoupled.
-It can be nice to give yourself a physical marker or something that feels so nebulous.
-So I recommend taking some time and thinking about what ritual would work for you.
+When dealing with something as nebulous as a breakup, it can be nice to have a physical marker to help aid your healing process.

-While it’s unfortunate that your former partner couldn’t take part in giving you the closure you deserve, recognize that it’s something that you alone can give yourself.
-Even if you had 1000 other conversations with that person hashing out what went wrong, at the end of the day acceptance of its end is something only you can give YOURSELF.
+While it’s unfortunate that your former partner couldn’t take part in giving you the closure you deserve, recognize that it’s something that you can give yourself.
+Even if you had 1,000 bad conversations with your ex, you still have the power to move on with peace.

-So take some time, ask yourself hard questions, and let yourself feel hard feelings.
+Take some time and let yourself feel hard feelings.
 You will get through this, but know that it’s always okay to ask for help, professional or otherwise.
-Give yourself the gift of closure so that you can rebuild your life, because I guarantee you, you’ll just be stronger for it.
+And when all else fails, remember that you can give yourself closure—and that you’ll be stronger for it.